Rehfeld’s Art & Framing

 June First Friday: Putnam, Tadlock, Mercer

 Kenny Putnam, Kelly Tadlock and David Mercer are our featured artists for June!
 Kenny Putnam is a ceramist (and musician) that creates smooth, flowing lines with his pottery.
-Kelly Tadlock […]
+Kelly Tadlock is a painter specializing in geometric abstracts with cool tones and intriguing linework.
+David Mercer is an artist (and also a musician) whose work reflects […]

 Unnatural Order | Bryan Holland & Steve Bormes